 Place sliced potatoes in a large pot and cover with two inches of water.
 Turn heat on high and set timer for 10 minutes.
 Water should not reach boiling point in this time, but if it does, reduce heat to medium until timer goes off.
 Potatoes should be al dente.
 Drain immediately and set aside.

 Meanwhile, make the tahini yogurt dip.
 Combine all ingredients in a small bowl and mix together until smooth.
-Garnish with leftover scallions.
+Garnish with scallions.

 Remove fries from the oven and season with more salt if desired.
 Serve immediately with the tahini dip while still piping hot!